olillevik/skatteetaten.github.io/OpenShift/index.md

 ## Introduction

-Welcome to the Aurora OpenShift Platform of The Norwegian Tax Administration (TNTA?) on GitHub.
-The Norwegian Tax Administration is an agency under the authority of the Ministry of Finance and is responsible for taxation and the population register.
+Welcome to the Aurora OpenShift Platform of [The Norwegian Tax Administration (TNTA)](http://skatteetaten.no/en/person/) on GitHub.
+The Norwegian Tax
+Administration is an agency under the authority of the Ministry of Finance and is responsible for taxation and the population register.

-These pages on GitHub is the home of the initiative to open source the platform that runs most of the NTA's digital tax and customs services; the Aurora OpenShift Platform.
+These pages on GitHub is the home of the initiative to open source the platform that runs part of the TNTA's digital tax and customs services; the Aurora OpenShift Platform.